emfcamp/Website/docs/testing.md

 [![Build Status](https://travis-ci.org/emfcamp/Website.svg?branch=master)](https://travis-ci.org/emfcamp/Website)

 #### Bank Transfer
 These are manually resolved via scripts and the admin panel.

-There's currently no easy way to test reconciliation.
+This is the easiest way to get unpaid tickets into the system, but there's currently no easy way to test reconciliation.

 #### Stripe
 This is the easiest method to "pay" for a ticket when you're developing.
 The details for a successful payment are: